 The primary aim of the Communications & PR Committee is to inform the membership, the City, professional marketers and professions related to Marketing about the Company and its activities.

 In marketing terms, the Fellowship Committee manages and supports the ‘Customer Journey’ from prospect to enthusiastic advocate of the Worshipful Company of Marketors.
-Its role is to work closely with Membership to welcome new Freemen into the Company and to encourage Fellowship between members.
+Its role is to work closely with Membership & Livery to welcome new Freemen and support Freeman to becoming Liverymen, as well as encouraging fellowship between members.